This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An ultrasound uses sound waves to show pictures of your thyroid on a monitor.

 - A thyroid scan shows how well your thyroid is working.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Fine needle biopsy is a procedure where a small needle is used to take a sample of your thyroid gland for tests.